dariomj/HP-280-G1-EFI-BigSur/README.md

 **A prebuilt EFI for installing macOS Big Sur on the HP 280 G1.**

-Special thanks to sonic89 and Krazy-Killa from the /r/Hackintosh Paradise server for helping me!

 (If you need to make any changes to the EFI, follow this guide [here](https://dortania.github.io/OpenCore-Install-Guide/).)

 **OpenCore Version:** 1.0.0 from May 9, 2024.